User Community Service Desk Downloads

 Matching proposals detail overview

-To let you easily identify which record belongs to which matching proposal the records are color-coded.
+To help you easily identify which record belongs to which matching proposal, records are color-coded (one color for one matching proposal).

 Matching proposal detail tab